 But what does that really mean?
 Well, data integrity is all about your data being correct and reliable no matter where it’s stored and no matter how long you’ve had it.
 You could think of it as your data quality.
 Sounds simple enough.

 Having your data correct means it must be completely accurate for its entire lifecycle.
 Think of all the data you have that could potentially be outdated.
 Now it’s feeling a bit more cumbersome.
 You data needs to be correct on every level, from the business rules, relations, and dates, to definitions and lineage in order to have high integrity.

 You have data, there’s no doubt, but if that data isn’t reliable, what good will it be to your business?

-When your data integrity is high, your data is useable to your organization.
-Data integrity ensures your data is recoverable, searchable, traceable (to origin) and connected.
-Time wasted on looking for the right data or the right version of data can hurt your business in efficiency alone.
+When your data integrity is high, your data is useful for your organization.
+Data integrity ensures your data is recoverable, searchable, traceable (to origin), and connected.
+Time that is wasted on looking for the right data or the right version of data can hurt your business’s efficiency.

 - Business Intelligence: Data is becoming a bigger factor in decision-making at all levels of an organization.
 This is where data integrity and business intelligence intersect.
 You want to be able to trust the data you rely on for your next acquisition beyond a shadow of a doubt.